 TABLE 8 shows the actual input of the furnace based on the heating value of the natural gas in BTU/ft3.
-(See page 43 of this manual)

 TABLE 9 shows the meter timings when the furnace is running at rated input, with respect to the heating value of the gas.
-(See page 43 of this manual)